-Actionstep offers built-in accounting to users on our Enterprise plan.
+NOTE: Actionstep offers in-built Accounting to users on our Practice Pro + Accounting plan.
 This article covers functionality only available with that option.

 Supplier invoices (also called Vendor invoices) are the bills that are sent to you for your company to pay.